enkidevs/curriculum/javascript/ecmascript-2015/function-improvements/arrow-functions-part-2.md

 ```

-In the `countUp` counter, `window.counter` is modified, because keyword functions use the same .
+In the `countUp` counter, `window.counter` is modified, because keyword functions use the same.
 In the `countDown` counter, `Counter.counter` because the `this` value is preserved.

 ---